You may be wondering if it is safe and okay to travel alone to the Epcot Flower and Garden Festival?

 Coming early to the Flower and Garden Festival will give you a chance to pace yourself by enjoying the attractions in Future World.

 There are many on-site resorts by Disney for adult travelers where you can stay and enjoy the magical land at your own time.
-You get extra magic hours, FastPass+, and transportation perks.
+You get extra magic hours, FastPass+ (when it returns), and transportation perks.

 It is simply the best way to maximize your time in the parks.
 However, out of the many options you are given, I recommend the Walt Disney World Dolphin Hotel for solo travelers.